A2Amir/Data-Science-Process/README.md

 ##
 1. Developing business understanding.
 2. Developing data understanding.
-3. Prepping the data to be analyzed.
+3. Preparing the data to be analyzed.
 4. Modeling the data.
 5. Evaluating the results to answer the questions of interest
 6. Deploying changes based on the results of the analysis.